-Even if you’ve traded in your pre-kid St. Patrick’s Day activities (think green beer and crazy parades), with a little luck, there’s still plenty of fun to be had.
+Even if you’ve traded in your pre-kid St. Patrick’s Day activities, with a little luck, there’s still plenty of fun to be had.
 Whether you’ve got preschoolers (hello, St. Patrick’s Day coloring pages) or older kids (Shamrock slime, anyone?), we’ve gathered up a bunch of festive St. Patrick’s Day crafts for kids that will get your crew excited about the holiday.
 Be sure to top off the holiday fun with a batch of Irish Soda Bread scones!

 Your kids will have a sham-rocking time making up stories about these happy shamrocks.
 Find out how to make a few of these cheerful characters over at Typically Simple.

 It's icky, it's gooey, but it's also so pretty!
 This Shamrock Slime from As The Bunny Hops is bound to not only entice your neighborhood leprechaun but also provide hours of fun, too.

 Rainbow Shaker Wand